fizzday/FizzJWT/README.md

 FizzJWT
 =======
-A simple library to encode and decode JSON Web Tokens (JWT) in PHP, conforming to
+A simple library to encode and decode JSON Web Tokens (JWT) in PHP, based on firebase/jwt, add the decode() third param default 'HS256'

 Installation
 ------------